DaviMedrade/simple_cpf_cnpj/README.md

 ## Development

+**Note:** this is not necessary in order to use the gem, only to make changes or run the included tests.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.